AstroPathJHU/AstroPathPipeline/astropath/hpfs/mergeloop/MaSS/README.md

 - The antibody names here should correspond to those names used in the merge configuration table.
   - The only exception is the ‘Tumor’ marker which, if designated in the ImageQA column of the merge configuration table, should be label ‘Tumor’ here.
-- If the folder names do not correspond to the Target names the code will produce an error to check the inform files
+- If the folder names do not correspond to the Target names the code will produce an error to check the inForm® files
   - Note: these names are all case sensitive

-In each corresponding antibody folder, export the cell segmentation data tables, *_cell_seg_data.txt*, that inForm outputs for a phenotype analysis.
-In the lowest numeric Opal of each segmentation type (described in the [merge configuration section](#section-4-merge-configuration-file-structure "Title")), also export the binary segmenation maps, *_binary_seg_maps.tif*, from inForm.
+In each corresponding antibody folder, export the cell segmentation data tables, *_cell_seg_data.txt*, that inForm® outputs for a phenotype analysis.
+In the lowest numeric Opal of each segmentation type (described in the [merge configuration section](#section-4-merge-configuration-file-structure "Title")), also export the binary segmenation maps, *_binary_seg_maps.tif*, from inForm®.
 These are label matricies corresponding to the cells.
 Please be sure these files have four layers:
 1. Tissue Segmentation
 2. Nuclear Segmentation
 3. Cytoplasmic Segmentation
 4. Membrane Segmentation

-Finally, add all the Component data, *_component_data.tiff*, images from the inForm Cell Analysis ® export for each field analyzed into the *Component_Tiffs* folder
+Finally, add all the Component data, *_component_data.tiff*, images from the inForm® export for each field analyzed into the *Component_Tiffs* folder

 ## ***Section 6: Installation and how to run***
 The executable is available on github either as a matlab function or as a deployable application.
 The inputs to both are the same, here we only describe the instructions for uses as a deployable application.